-I’m being made redundant, can I claim benefits?
+I’m being made redundant; can I claim benefits?

 Being told you’re going to be made redundant can bring a lot of worry.
-You’re likely to be concerned about managing your finances, keeping up with your rental payments and finding a new job.
+You’re likely to be concerned about budgeting your finances, keeping up with your rental payments and finding a new job.

-To make sure you know what help is available, we’re going to take you through the benefits you could be entitled to.
+To make sure you know what help is available, we’re going to take you through the redundancy benefits you could be entitled to.

 If you’re employed but capable of working, then you could apply for Jobseeker’s Allowance (JSA).
 You need to be over the age of 18 and under the State Pension age to apply.